-CTG has responded to HMRC’s technical consultation on Gift Aid and Intermediaries, which makes proposals to give intermediaries, operating within the charity sector, a greater role in administering Gift Aid.
+CTG responded to HMRC’s technical consultation on Gift Aid and Intermediaries, which proposed to give intermediaries, operating within the charity sector, a greater role in administering Gift Aid.

 CTG’s response welcomes the Government’s commitment to simplifying the administration of Gift Aid claimed through intermediaries, hopeful that it will remove barriers to donors trying to make a Gift Aid claim.
 It also welcomes the fact that the changes are optional, and encourages HMRC to make this as clear as possible in all communications, once the new rules are enforced.